eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 Framework covering all the specifications needed to implement a European Digital Identity Wallet Solution.

-While chapters 2-5 and 8-10 are descriptive, chapters 6 and 7 specify
+While Chapters 2-5 and 8-10 are descriptive, Chapters 6 and 7 specify
 requirements for PID Providers, (Q)EAA Providers, EUDI Wallet Solution Providers, Relying Parties and other parties in the EUDI Wallet ecosystem.
 The capitalised imperatives in the document are used in